kaufmann42/make-me/TASKS.md

 * Mail
  * Inbox 0
   * Work Email Every Day by 5
   * Personal Email Every Day by 6
+* Skills
+ * Upload 5 pictures to a review site a week